 You’ll also have a nasal cannula (similar to an oxygen cannula) to monitor your breathing.
 You will not receive oxygen during your PSG.

 Set Time Aside

-If you are having a PSG with MSLT, this will be an overnight test.
-Plan on being at our sleep center from approximately 7:00-9:00 pm until 5:00-7:00 am the next morning.
+Plan on being at our sleep center from approximately 7:00-9:00 pm until 5:00pm the following day.